 The approach to screening is likely to differ somewhat for plans and projects, depending on scale and on the likely effects.
 It is stated in DoEHLG (2010) that any Natura 2000 site within or adjacent to the proposed development area as well as any Natura 2000 sites within the likely zone of impact should be included for assessment.
 A distance of 15km is currently recommended by DoEHLG (2010) to loosely define the zone of impact in the case of plans but the distance could be much less than 15km, and in some cases less than 100m: this must be evaluated on a case-by-case basis with reference to the nature, size and location of the project, and the sensitivities of the ecological receptors, and the potential for in combination effects.
-In the case of the current project, where the proposed works are located within the Lower River Shannon SAC and the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA, these Natura 2000 sites, and indeed any other Natura 2000 sites in close proximity and / or those with downstream hydrological connectivity have been considered.
+In the case of the current project, where the proposed works are located upstream of the Lower River Shannon SAC and the River Shannon and River Fergus Estuaries SPA and c.
+295m from the Stack's to Mullaghareirk Mountains, West Limerick Hills and Mount Eagle SPA, these Natura 2000 sites, and indeed any other Natura 2000 sites in close proximity and / or those with downstream hydrological connectivity have been considered.